coinbase/salus/docs/architecture.md

 `Event: scanners_ran `

 - scanners_ran will be invoked after all scanners have ran.
-The data playload will be an array of scanner names
+The data playload will be an array of scanners ran and a second parameter for the SalusReport object

 `Event :run_shell`